 Adjunctive Interventions

-Implementation Change Methods
+Overview of Implementation Change Methods

 In implementation research and practice, one is often trying to simultaneously change the behaviors or conditions of multiple people (e.g., patients/clients, clinicians/providers, managers/leaders) using various types of change methods (e.g., education, support, infrastructure creation, policy change).
 Accurately attributing different functions and effects to the right change methods is critical to understanding a project’s successes and areas for adjustment.